ciscoheat/sveltekit-flash-message/README.md

 This is a [Sveltekit](https://kit.svelte.dev/) library that passes temporary data to the next request, usually from [Actions](https://kit.svelte.dev/docs/routing#page-actions) and [endpoints](https://kit.svelte.dev/docs/routing#server).
 It's useful when you want a "success" message displayed after a POST, which should not always be displayed at the form, rather as a message on the page that the request was redirected to.

 This is known as a "flash message", especially known from PHP apps, since it's easy to add this functionality with PHP's built-in session handling.
-With Sveltekit it's a bit harder, but this library was made to alleviate that.

-The library is encouraging well-behaved web apps that [Redirects after Post](https://www.theserverside.com/news/1365146/Redirect-After-Post), so a redirect is _required_ for a flash message to be displayed.
+With Sveltekit it's a bit harder, but this library was made to alleviate that, encouraging well-behaved web apps that [Redirects after Post](https://www.theserverside.com/news/1365146/Redirect-After-Post).

 ## Installation